 IBS is different for everyone, but it may help to keep track of how you react to the most common symptom triggers and learn to prevent them.

 Age.
 IBS can affect people of all ages, but it's more likely for people in their teens through their 40s.

 Family history.
 The condition seems to run in families.
 Some studies have shown that your genes may play a role.

 Emotional trouble.
 Some people with IBS seem to have trouble with stress, have a mental disorder, or have been through a traumatic event in their lives, such as sexual abuse or domestic violence.

 It's not clear what comes first -- the stress or the IBS.
 But there's evidence that stress management and behavioral therapy can help relieve symptoms in some people with the condition.

 Food sensitivities.
-Some people may have digestive systems that rumble angrily with consumption of dairy, wheat, fructose (a simple sugar found in fruits), or sorbitol (a sugar substitute).
-Eating certain fare such as fatty foods, carbonated drinks, and alcohol can also upset digestion.
+Some people may have digestive systems that rumble angrily when they eat dairy, wheat, a sugar in fruits called fructose, or the sugar substitute sorbitol.
+Fatty foods, carbonated drinks, and alcohol can also upset digestion.